Toledo vs. Akron NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Toledo's games this season have gone over 57.5 points four of 10 times.

-- Akron's games have gone over 57.5 points in four of 11 chances this season.
+- Toledo has combined with its opponents to score more than 57.5 points in four of 10 games this season.

-- Saturday's over/under is 4.3 points higher than the combined 53.2 PPG average of the two teams.
+- This contest's over/under is 2.7 points lower than the 60.2 these two squads combine to give up per game in 2021.

-- The 60.2 points per game these two squads have allowed their opponents to score this season are 2.7 more than the 57.5 total in this contest.

 - The Rockets and their opponents score an average of 54.8 points per game, 2.7 fewer than Saturday's total.